jdestefx/e3-lite/README.md

 TargetOverLevel				Target must be at or over this level.
 RequireDiseased				Target must have a disease on them.
 RequirePoisoned				Target must have a poison on them.
+RequireCursed				Target must have a curse on them.
 SelfOverHP				Caster must be at or over this much HP.
 Good for shaman canni.
 SelfUnderHP				Caster must be at under this much HP.
 SelfOverMana				Caster must be over this percent mana.